1. Introduction and Procedure

 vii. recommend to the Chair (or Deputy Chair) of the Academic Regulations and Cases Board that the student be withdrawn from the University, where the Panel considers that:

 - the student's return to study in the foreseeable future is likely to have a detrimental effect on the student's health or pose a risk of harm to the student or others; and

 - either all support options have been exhausted or appropriate support options are unlikely to safeguard against the likely detrimental effect on the student's health/risk of harm.

-The Chair will determine whether the student is withdrawn from the University.
-The student will be informed in writing of the Chair's decision in accordance with Section 1.9 below.
+The Chair (or Deputy) will determine whether the student is withdrawn from the University.
+The student will be informed in writing of the Chair's (or Deputy's) decision in accordance with Section 1.9 below.

 viii. determine, at its discretion, any alternative outcome(s) which it considers to be appropriate in the circumstances of the case;